Timothy Woods

 • Toast — Gives the same aroma as bacon, and your taste buds won’t know the difference.
 Toast the bread, make a tempura, or pan-fry it.

-• Mushrooms — Also have a texture and flavor similar to meat.
+• Mushrooms — They also have a texture and flavor similar to meat.
 Make creamed mushrooms with rice, or make a mushroom burger.

-• PB sandwich — A peanut butter sandwich is a good source of protein.
-Make it on whole-wheat bread for complete protein, the same you get from meat.
+• Peanut butter sandwich — A peanut butter sandwich is a good source of protein.
+Make it on whole-wheat bread for complete protein, the same as you get from meat.

 • Lentils — Good substitute for ground beef and very high in protein.